 Philipp Hildebrand, Vice Chairman of BlackRock, is a member of the firm’s Global Executive Committee, with the BlackRock Investment Institute (BII), BlackRock Sustainable Investing (BSI) and Financial Markets Advisory (FMA) businesses reporting to him.
 He joined BlackRock in 2012.
 Before that he was Chairman of the Governing Board of the Swiss National Bank (SNB).
 In that capacity, he was also a Director of the Bank for International Settlements (BIS), the Swiss Governor of the International Monetary Fund (IMF) and a member of the Financial Stability Board (FSB), of which the Leaders of the G20 appointed him Vice Chairman in November 2011.
 Previously, Mr Hildebrand was Chief Investment Officer of a Swiss private bank and a partner of Moore Capital Management in London.
 Between 2006 and 2009, he was a member of the Strategic Committee of the French Debt Management Office.
 He is a member of the Group of Thirty and an Honorary Fellow of Lincoln College, Oxford.
 He sits on the International Advisory Board of Oxford University’s Blavatnik School of Government and the International Leadership Council for Europe for the University of Toronto.
 He is a Chevalier de L’Ordre National du Mérite (France).Mr Hildebrand earned a BA from the University of Toronto, an MA from the Graduate Institute of International Studies in Geneva, and a DPhil from the University of Oxford.

 Catherine Howarth joined ShareAction as Chief Executive in 2008.
-ShareAction coordinates civil society activism to promote responsible investment across Europe.
-She sits on HM Treasury’s asset management taskforce.
-She is a board member of the Scott Trust, owner of The Guardian, serving on the Scott Trust’s investment committee.
-Catherine was a Member Nominated Trustee of The Pensions Trust for five years until Spring 2013, and was recognised by the World Economic Forum as a Young Global Leader in 2014.
+ShareAction coordinates civil society to promote responsible investment across Europe, with a focus on mobilising mainstream institutional investors to support accelerated action by companies on climate change, workforce and gender issues and food system risks.
+She is a member of HM Treasury’s asset management taskforce.
+She is a board member of the Scott Trust, owner of The Guardian media group, serving on the Scott Trust’s investment committee.
+Catherine was recognised by the World Economic Forum as a Young Global Leader in 2014.

 Karim Haji is a Partner and Head of Banking and Capital Markets UK, at KPMG.
 He has 22 years’ experience at KPMG working in the Financial Services Banking practice responsible for leading engagements with a particular focus on capital markets clients.
 He has deep knowledge of global investment banking businesses and complex front-to-back business and risk processes for trading operations; and extensive experience of corporate and investment banks including leading audits and significant advisory engagements on governance, risk management and controls and financial due diligence.
 Mr Haji led a forensic investigation into a large rogue trading incident at a major global investment bank reporting to multiple regulators and the board of directors including the impact on governance, culture, supervision and controls.
 He additionally has detailed working knowledge of multiple accounting GAAPs including IFRS and recent experience with UK listing reporting requirements.
 He has been leading KPMG’s response to the UK initiative to build fairer and more effective markets through the FICC Market Standards Board.